Construction Of Our Slide Out Shelves

 Rabbet Joint Construction:

-We use rabbet joints in the construction of our made to fit slide out shelves.
+We use rabbet joints or lap joint in the construction of our made to fit slide out shelves.
 This method is produced with a router that cuts out 1/4" or half the thickness of the birch board 1/2" wide.
 We do this cut on the front and back of the slide out shelf which allows the shelf sides to slide in and not revel the plys.

 This drawer can be made with either the end grain showing or not.
 The end grain showing method is common for drawers as there is a drawer front that covers the end grain of the board on the left but in shelves that slide we have no drawer front so by making the shelf with the left board being the front/back piece it gives the shelf a cleaner look.

 We use Titebond glue and pneumatic nails to hold the joints together.
 This method was tested by woodworkers magazine and the tensile strength results were published in the Dec07/Jan 08 issue.
-The rabbet joint tested at over 1000 lbs tensile strength.
+The rabbet or lap joint tested at over 1000 lbs tensile strength.
 More than any slide out shelf for kitchen cabinets would need.

 Dadoed Bottom Joint: